LemmyMwaura/make_your_pitch/README.md

 # Make_your_pitch

-TheDailyNews.
+Make_Your_Pitch.
 A  simple flask app that allows you to pitch ideas.
 Performs User Authentication and also Connects to a database
 ## Table of contents
   <!-- - [Screenshot](#screenshot) -->
   - [Project Image](#Screenshot)